This post may contain affiliate links. Please read our disclosure policy.

 - If you prefer a really soft ice cream, you can skip freezing it after churning.
 But letting it freeze for a few hours will make it scoopable.

-- Since this is a custard-base ice cream, use a thermometer to avoid overcooking the eggs—aim for around 170°F.
+- Since this is a custard-based ice cream, use a thermometer to avoid overcooking the eggs-aim for around 170°F.

 - Want to serve this at a summer cookout?
 Good idea!
 Check out more recipes for cookouts in my Memorial Day recipe roundup.